Pauli Murray: Early life

-1938-1945: Early activism and law school
+1938–1945: Early activism and law school

-Murray applied to PhD program in sociology at the University of North Carolina, Chapel Hill in 1938, but was rejected because of her race.
+Murray applied to a PhD program in sociology at the University of North Carolina, Chapel Hill, in 1938, but was rejected because of her race.
 All schools and other public facilities in the state were segregated by state law, as was the case across the South.
 The case was broadly publicized in both white and black newspapers.
 Murray wrote to officials ranging from the university president to President Roosevelt, releasing their responses to the media in an attempt to embarrass them into action.
 The NAACP initially was interested in the case, but later declined to represent her in court, perhaps fearing that her long residence in New York state weakened her case.
 NAACP leader Roy Wilkins opposed representing her because Murray had already released her correspondence, which he considered "not diplomatic".
 Concerns about her sexuality also may have played a role in the decision; Murray often wore pants rather than the customary skirts of women and was open about her relationships with women.

 In early 1940, Murray was walking the streets in Rhode Island, distraught after "the disappearance of a woman friend".
 She was taken into custody by police.
 She was transferred to Bellevue Hospital in New York City for psychiatric treatment.
 In March, Murray left the hospital with Adelene McBean, her roommate and girlfriend, and took a bus to Durham to visit her aunts.